iamgbsmith/til/java/add-jaxb-dependencies.md

 # Add JAXB Dependencies

-In Java versions higher than Java 8, JAXB dependencies for pasing JSON are no longer contained in the JDK/JRE.
-You must manually add them as a dependency.
+In Java versions higher than Java 8, JAXB dependencies for parsing JSON are no longer contained in the JDK/JRE.
+You must manually add them as a dependency to your project.

 ### Add to Gradle build file